IMAC System Weight and Cost Comparison

 0.9oz

-...and the winner is.....
+And, the winner is....
 Nobody!

-Folks; if you sit down and figure out what the field support equipment costs for Li-Ion (Chargers, ESV's, Cyclers, Power Boxes, etc) and then have a close look at the cost per ounce of system weight, you really gotta ask yourself just how much of a difference that 1 ounce will have on the way our 16lb (256oz) airplane is going to fly. .
+Folks; if you sit down and figure out what the equipment costs for the more exotic Li-Ion systems (Power Boxes, regulators, etc) and then have a close look at the cost per ounce of system weight, you really gotta ask yourself just how much of a difference that 1 ounce will have on the way our 16lb (256oz) airplane is going to fly. .
 For that matter, ask yourself how much of a difference four ounces will have on the way our two hundred and fifty-something ounce plane will fly!
+Now, normally, it's not a wise thing to thump folks about the head and shoulders with tire irons or numbers, but just off the cuff here, I'd say "taint no winner, folks; my scale cain't read less than 1%".

-What it all means..
+What it all means...

 Now, if you’re on or near the top of the heap in aerobatics world, and you intend to compete on the nationals level in pattern and aerobatic events, possibly I can see the weight point, (and you’ll probably get your packs for free at that level) but at this point in comparative technology development and in the vast majority of today’s sport aerobatic ARF IMAC aircraft, the one to four ounce weight difference don’t amount to a hill of beans in aircraft performance.
 I humbly submit that picking a better prop is a whole lot more useful exercise in better power to weight than throwing a ton of cash into your battery system!

-...If not weight; then Why??
+...if not weight... then Why??

 Steve Anthony